 During the current year, the Group has changed the classification of the deferred consideration from current assets to non-current assets to reflect it more appropriately and the same has been disclosed in note 18 to these financial statements.
-Further, the Group has given effect to discontinued operation as explained in note 37.1.
-These reclassifications have no impact on the statement of profit or loss and other comprehensive income, statement of cash flows and statement of changes in equity for the year ended 31 December 2023.
+This reclassification has no impact on the statement of profit or loss and other comprehensive income, statement of cash flows and statement of changes in equity for the year ended 31 December 2023.
+For the impact of discontinued operation on comparative period refer note 37.